ChumaSuey/Lamothe/README.md

 - Turrets when dying or being destroyed can have their explosions stay as an image, it kinda fixes itself but yeah, not much to say there, it's beningn

 tracks used in chronological order:
-"Hopeless" - DevSEb
+"Hopeless" - DEvSEb

-"Concrete" - DevSEb
+"Concrete" - DEvSEb

 "Revolt" - Karl Casey